 A paradoxical professional logic that transforms an indispensable strategy of critical insight and interpretive correction into a source of fragmentation and potential disorientation is at work here.
-In principle, a plurality of interpretive approaches helps give us a critical perspective on an object, thus correcting for the apparently inescapable dialectic of blindness and insight that characterizes all interpretations of world and text.
-Once plurality becomes endless proliferation, however, the initial gain threatens to become a loss.
-Because we are overwhelmed by a flood of new approaches and interpretive claims, scholarly work begins to lose its power of correction and functions instead as mere displacement.
-There are simply too many different claims to assess their validity or to establish meaningful connections between them in order to put them into perspective.
-The full impact of this constantly increasing proliferation of meaning-making is demonstrated by the fact that even those with a critical perspective on the competitive or disruptive nature of the present social and academic system cannot help but contribute to this process, because they have to work within the same institutional framework.
+In principle, a plurality of interpretative approaches is useful for helping us to gain a critical perspective on an object and thus to correct an apparently inescapable dialectic of blindness and insight which characterizes all interpretations of world and text.
+Once plurality becomes endless proliferation, however, the initial gain threatens to become a loss.1 Because we are overwhelmed by a flood of ever new approaches and interpretive claims, scholarly work begins to lose its power of correction and functions as mere displacement.2 There are simply too many different claims to assess their validity or to establish meaningful connections between them in order to put them into perspective.
+The full impact of this constantly increasing proliferation of meaning-making is demonstrated by the fact that even those who hold a critical perspective on the competitive or disruptive nature of the present social and academic system cannot help but contribute to this process, because they have to work within the same institutional framework.

 Under present conditions, the institutionalized mode of production of knowledge has therefore gained priority over any ideological position in determining the function and effects of work in the humanities.
-The political Left and Right are equally affected by it.
-One could argue, for example, that the recent revisionism in American studies has provided a fundamental and long-needed change in perspective.
-But once this perspective is established, it becomes part of the same formation of knowledge production that characterizes the scholarship it replaces.9 Another race for professional distinction through difference begins.
-But the more interpretations we get, the greater the dispersal of meaning, because all of these interpretations must, by definition, correct prior interpretations in order to justify their existence.
-What started out as a heroic effort to undermine false generalizations thus leads to an endless flow of new claims, which ultimately begins to undermine any basis for a claim to representativeness on the part of the knowledge produced.
+One could argue, for example, that the recent revisionism in American Studies has provided a